 The right number of credit cards is ultimately personal and depends on your financial goals and management skills.

-For some, two or three cards that cover different spending categories may be the perfect setup, while others may find that a single card suits their needs best.
-If you're confident in your ability to manage multiple cards responsibly, you could benefit from diverse rewards, an improved credit score, and greater purchasing power.
-However, if you're new to having credit cards or simply prefer simplicity, one well-chosen card might be all you need.
+For some, 2 or 3 cards that cover different spending categories may be the perfect setup, while others may find that a single card suits their needs best.

 In the end, the best credit card strategy is the one that matches your lifestyle and financial goals.